-With respect to Proposal No. 1 (election of directors), you may either vote "FOR" all the nominees to the Board of Directors, or you may vote "WITHHOLD AUTHORITY" for all nominees or for any nominee you specify.
-With respect to Proposal Nos.
-2, 3, and 4, you may vote "FOR" or "AGAINST," or "ABSTAIN" from voting altogether.
-The procedures for voting are fairly simple and are set forth below.
+With respect to Proposal No. 1 (election of directors), you may either vote "FOR" one or more of the nominees to the Board of Directors, you may vote "AGAINST" one or more of the nominees or you may "ABSTAIN" from voting with respect to one or more of the nominees.
+With respect to each of Proposal Nos.
+2, 3 and 5, you may vote "FOR" or "AGAINST," or "ABSTAIN" from voting altogether.
+For Proposal No. 4, you may vote "ONE YEAR," "TWO YEARS" or "THREE YEARS" with respect to such proposal or "ABSTAIN" from voting altogether.
+The procedures for voting are set forth below.

 Stockholders of Record: Shares Registered in Your Name.
 If you are a stockholder of record, you may vote in person at the Annual Meeting or vote by proxy using the enclosed proxy card.
-Whether or not you plan to attend the Annual Meeting, we urge you to fill out and return the enclosed proxy card or to give your proxy authorization to ensure your vote is counted.
-You may still attend the Annual Meeting and vote in person if you have already voted by proxy or given your proxy authorization.
+Whether or not you plan to attend the Annual Meeting, we urge you to fill out, sign and return the enclosed proxy card to ensure your vote is counted.
+You may still attend the Annual Meeting and vote in person if you have already signed and returned your proxy card.

-- To vote in person, come to the Annual Meeting, and we will give you a ballot when you arrive. - To vote using the enclosed proxy card, simply complete, sign and date the enclosed proxy card and return it promptly in the postage paid envelope provided.
-If you return your signed proxy card to us before the Annual Meeting, we will vote your shares as you direct.
+- To vote in person, come to the Annual Meeting, and we will give you a ballot when you arrive - To vote using the enclosed proxy card, simply complete, sign and date the enclosed proxy card and return it promptly in the postage paid envelope provided.
+If you return your signed proxy card to us before the Annual Meeting, we will vote your shares as you direct unless, if after returning your signed proxy card, you attend the Annual Meeting and vote in person or otherwise revoke your proxy as set forth under the heading, "Can I change my vote after submitting my proxy card?" below.

 Beneficial Owners: Shares Registered in the Name of a Broker or Bank.
-If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you should have received a proxy card and voting instructions with these proxy materials from that organization rather than from Triangle.
+If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you should have received voting instructions with these proxy materials.
 You should follow the instructions provided by your broker, bank or other agent regarding how to vote your shares.
-To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
-To do this, follow the instructions from your broker, bank or other agent to request a proxy card.
+To vote in person at the Annual Meeting, you must obtain a valid legal proxy from your broker, bank or other agent.
+To do this, follow the instructions from your broker, bank or other agent included with these proxy materials or contact your broker, bank or other agent to request a legal proxy.